EmilBraunstein/documentation/server/droplet_postgres_setup.md

 This description aims towards setting up a TEST environment with a Droplet with postgresql db and connecting to it from a local machine with PGadmin4, QGIS 3.0 and Notepad++.
 For further use of this test environment one should set up extra security.

 1) Spin up Ubuntu 16 Droplet (https://www.digitalocean.com/).
-For fist time login with `root` and droplet password (sent to your mail).
+Download Putty and login the first time with droplet IP and user `root` and droplet password (sent to your mail).

 2) Set up Droplet, user and Add Public Key Authentication (optional - delete password login https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04.
 Jump step about ssh-copy-id eller cat to server and copy-paste content of public key instead